Yakatabune Light Trails from Eitai Bridge are Beautiful

 - The Shogunate outlawed these boats as they viewed them as overly lavish lifestyles.

-- But there is a silver lining in every cloud.
-The commoners saw an economic opportunity and started building their own!
-They avoided aggravating the Shogunate.
-Their boats were more basic.
-Thanks to them, the average Tokyoite can enjoy Yakatabune boat cruises.
+- There is a silver lining in every cloud.
+Commoners saw an economic opportunity and built their own!
+Their boats were more basic which didn’t aggravate the Shogunate.
+Thanks to them, we can enjoy Yakatabune boat cruises today.

 It is Eitai Bridge (永代橋).
 You can find it on the Sumida River in Koto Ward.
 The closest stations are: